FfEilistraee/lancer-briefings-thingy/src/assets/world/factions/_template-rustwatch.md

 2. Remove the draft line to expose it in the archive.
 3. Update the fields above.
 Add or delete any you don't track.
 4. Fill in the narrative sections below.
+5. Include a date, year, or date-like label inside quickFacts to populate the timeline automatically.
+6. Tag the faction with every relevant world, station, and concept so related dossiers bubble up beneath the article.
 -->

 > [!infobox]